-'If you want to draw fruit from these scenes, you must offer yourself as present to what was said or done through our Lord Jesus Christ with the whole affective power of your mind, with loving care, with lingering delight; thus laying aside all other worries and cares.
+"If you want to draw fruit from these scenes, you must offer yourself as present to what was said or done through our Lord Jesus Christ with the whole affective power of your mind, with loving care, with lingering delight; thus laying aside all other worries and cares.
 (Hear and see) these things being narrated, as though you were hearing with your own ears and seeing with your own eyes, for these things are most sweet to him who thinks on them with desire, and even more so to him who tastes them.
-And though many of these are narrated as past events, you must meditate them all as though they were happening in the present moment; because in this way you will certainly taste a greater sweetness.
-Read then of what has been done as though they were happening now.
-Bring before your eyes past actions as though they were present.
+And though many of these are narrated as past events, you must meditate them all as though they were happening in the present moment; because in this way you will certainly taste a greater sweetness...
 Then you will feel how full of wisdom and delight they are."